SOS-CER/SOS-CER.github.io/_projects/labs/12-lab/12-lab-gui.md

 Parts of the functionality that you need are found in `StudentRegistrationPanel`, `StudentDirectoryPanel`, and `CourseCatalogPanel`.
 You may pull code from there to help you with your implementation, but you will need to customize to the specifics of displaying a `FacultySchedule` and `CourseRoll`.

 The teaching staff recommend that you create the layout first (and the connection in `PackSchedulerGUI` -- see next step) first and then integrate in the controller portions.

+**** CourseRoll.getRoll()

 ## Update `PackSchedulerGUI`
 You will need to connect `PackScheduleGUI` to `FacultySchedulePanel` so that you can test it.
-The connection is similiar to the connection between `PackScheduleGUI` and `StudentRegistrationPanel`.
+The connection is similar to the connection between `PackScheduleGUI` and `StudentRegistrationPanel`.
 Use that for guidance.

 ## Testing the New Functionality